lukegeiken4/controlli/README.md

 }
 ~~~~

-### <a name="params"></a> HandleParams
+### <a name="params"></a> HandleQueryParams
-HandleParams is a function to help handle your controller query params.
+HandleQueryParams is a function to help handle your controller query params.
 Express has your query params come in as strings, this function will transform them into their type'd counter part.

 Ex: "10" => 10, "true" => true